 Indoor Sources: volatile organic compounds are the most common indoor air contaminants.
 Carpets, tapestries, copiers, manufactured wood products, pesticides and cleaning agents are the main sources of VOC’s.
-Environmental tobacco smoke, adhesives, breathable particles, combustion products from the stove, fireplace and unheated heater also increase chemical contamination.
+Thus, environmental tobacco smoke, adhesives, breathable particles, combustion products from the stove, fireplace and unheated heater also increase chemical contamination.

 Biological Contaminants in Sick Building Syndrome

 Biological contaminants include pollen, fungi molds, bacteria, and fungi.
-These bio-contaminants can grow in stagnant water that has been accumulated in humidifiers, drains or anywhere that moisture has infiltrated fabrics of insulation.
+Bio-contaminants such as these grow in stagnant water accumulating in humidifiers, drains or anywhere that moisture has infiltrated fabrics of insulation.

 Bird and insect droppings is yet another source of bio-contamination that lead to Sick building syndrome.
-This type of pollutant can cause fever, chills, coughing, chest tightness, muscle aches, and allergic reactions.
-When workers are assembled in tight quarter’s airborne illnesses can be rapidly spread from one person to another.
-Air conditioning systems can further exacerbate the problem by recirculating the polluted air throughout the building.
+Besides, this type of pollutant can cause fever, chills, coughing, chest tightness, muscle aches, and allergic reactions.
+When employees are working in tight quarter’s, the spread of airborne illnesses can be spread quickly between persons.
+Therefore, air conditioning systems can further exacerbate the problem by recirculating the polluted air throughout the building.

 The oil embargo of 1973, pressed construction firms to create buildings more airtight, and with less ventilation to improve overall energy efficiency.
 The result has been that there is now less CFM per person in buildings than ventilation rates recommended by current ASHRAE 62.1-2016 standards.

 Microwaves, TVs, and computers emit electromagnetic radiation that ionizes the air.
-Electrical cables, without proper grounding, also create powerful magnetic fields that have been linked to cancer.
+Similarly, if electrical cables are improperly grounded, they create powerful magnetic fields in which cancer has been linked.

 PREVENTION AND CONTROL

-Today’s commercial buildings are designed and built with energy efficiency in mind.
-New construction techniques and materials used for the shell of the building minimize heat gains and losses and prevent the unwanted infiltration of moisture-laden outside air from entering the space, thereby decreasing the cost of space conditioning.
+Current commercial buildings include design that includes energy efficiency as a top priority.
+For example, new construction techniques and materials used for the shell of the building minimize heat gains and losses.
+Also, this prevents the unwanted infiltration of moisture-laden outside air from entering the space, thereby decreasing the cost of space conditioning.

 To maintain the latest ASHRAE ventilation requirements, owners/operators of commercial buildings generally have to depend on up-sized packaged rooftop HVAC systems not only to condition the recirculating air but to also bring in fresh OA to meet IAQ requirements.
 This results in larger equipment investments and higher operating costs.

 By separating the sensible load from the latent load, the Outside air unit removes the moisture from its primary source and fresh outdoor ventilation air at the lowest cost.
 Units can further assist the main space-conditioning unit by handling some of the smaller internally generated amounts of latent and sensible loads that naturally build from occupants and other sources.
-The result is better IAQ at a lower cost and healthier buildings.
+As a result you can achieve a better IAQ at a lower cost with healthier buildings.